rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 ## Page Epistemics

 _Status_: __"Working Draft"__ I don't believe I will make many more edits to the content of this page in the coming years.
-I will likely only alter the web-components of this page (e.g., collecting all URLs on the page to generate a link bibliography).
+There are some adjustments and updates to make to my forecasts, along with the final retrospective to perform in 2030...I hope I am not dead!
+I will likely only alter the web-infrastructure of this page (e.g., collecting all URLs on the page to generate an ordered link bibliography).
 Outside of alterations, what I have stands as a working attempt to forecast how many gene-edited humans there will be by the years 2029, 2049, and 2100.

 _Certainty_: __"Somewhat Likely"__ This means I am around 60% confident in the accuracy or thoroughness of my content.
-I think my personal take is on point, but that the public and bioethicist takes are very incomplete (I have not done an extensive search of all bioethics surveys or reports).
-For the scenarios, I think.
+This post is no where close to a literature review, and I still lack a deep understanding of molecular biology and of the actual technology for gene-editing humans.
+My coverage of the policy surrounding gene-editing in humans could have benefitted from more examples.
+I doubt the actual number of gene-edited children will fall outside my 90% confidence interval, but am somewhat uncertain about my likelihoods for the widespread treatment and breakthrough scenarios.
+Did I down-weight these too much?
+Am I too optimistic - will there simply be less than 10 gene-edited babies?
+Did I not weigh the 1-32 interval enough?
+That such musing plague me indicates to me that I still have some reservations about the "completeness" of this forecast.

-_Importance_: __"7/10"__
+_Importance_: __"6.5/10"__ I think human gene-editing can be a transformative technology for social good.
+Imagining people being free from painful and debilitating disease, being physical capable, having a robust immune system, being very cognitively able, etc... is a tantalizing prospect.
+[John von Neumann][von]'s intellect pops into my mind from time to time when I think about human gene-editing.
+With better genes, humanity could do so much more; nevertheless, there is the potential for things to go very, very wrong.

-_Impact_: __"3/10"__
+_Impact_: __"3.5/10"__ I think some of my friends might read this and appreciate the current state of human gene-editing research slightly more.

 ## Notes